Bangladesh Jamaat-e-Islami: In Bangladesh (1971–present)

-Jamaat was banned after the independence of Bangladesh in December 1971, and its top leaders fled to West Pakistan.
-Sheikh Mujibur Rahman, the first president of Bangladesh, also cancelled the citizenship of Ghulam Azam, the leader of Jamaat-e-Islami who moved to Pakistan, the Middle East and the UK.
+Ban (1972–1976)

+Following the independence of Bangladesh, religion-based politics was banned by the government of Sheikh Mujibur Rahman, then-prime minister of Bangladesh.
+Jamaat's top leaders fled to Pakistan, and Ghulam Azam's citizenship was scrapped by the Bangladeshi government.
 Azam first fled to Pakistan and organized "East Pakistan Recovery Week".
 As information about his participation in the killing of civilians came to light "a strong groundswell of resentment against" East Pakistan JI leadership developed and Azam and Maulana Abdur Rahim were sent to Saudi Arabia.
-In Saudi Arabia, Azam and some of his followers successfully appealed for donations to "defend Islam" in Bangladesh, asserting that the Hindu minority there were "killing Muslims and burning their homes."
+In Saudi Arabia, Azam and some of his followers successfully appealed for donations to "defend Islam" in Bangladesh, asserting that the ruling government was undermining Islam by imposing secularism and socialism, and the Hindu minority there were "killing Muslims and burning their homes."
+Many of the Jamaat-aligned leaders in Bangladesh, hiding their identity, mixed with then-active opposition groups in Bangladesh, such as the Jatiya Samajtantrik Dal.